iwtxokhtd83/MarketDataProcessor/README.md

 # MarketDataProcessor
-Run MarketDataApplication to test it.
+Run MarketDataApplication with JDK8+ to test it.